-Proposed staffing levels and skill mix, outlined in the transition plan, are sufficient for the proposed dual purpose and dementia care suites.
-The suites have been designed to meet the cultural and clinical needs of residents, including residents in the proposed secure dementia unit.
+Proposed staffing levels and skill mix, outlined in the transition plan and proposed roster, are sufficient for the proposed dualpurpose apartments and suites.
+Staffing levels will be managed as per the resident numbers and acuity.
+The apartments and suites have been designed to meet the cultural and clinical needs of residents.
 There is a process already in place through the Metlifecare support office to ensure that staff are appointed, orientated, and managed using current good practice and this has been used in the recruitment of staff for the facility.
 A systematic approach is in place to identify and deliver ongoing learning to support safe and equitable service delivery.
 A general practitioner service has been contracted to manage residents' medical needs.